 Though no clear statements are coming from the board officials, but as per the reports from a few resources, the subject expert committee is examining the proposal and is working out how the two different levels could be created.
 Creating two versions would not only mean two different papers for the students, but a different curriculum would also need to be followed.

-If the proposal on two Maths papers comes in effect then students who want to take up engineering and sit for the Join Entrance Examinations (JEE) will be able to study mathematics at the higher level.
+If the proposal on two Maths papers comes in effect then students who want to take up engineering and sit for the Join Entrance Examinations (JEE) will be able to study the higher level of Mathematics during their high school education.
 On the other hand, students who aspire to study medicine will have the choice of studying the subject at the easier level.

 Earlier the Human Resource Development Ministry also constituted a committee to suggest the ways to eliminate the fear of Maths among students by making it an easy subject.
-This was announced by the Human Resource Development Minister Shri Prakash Javadekar after the Annual Meeting of National Council of Educational Research and Training- NCERT at New Delhi that was held in April.
+This was announced by the HRD Minister Shri Prakash Javadekar after the Annual Meeting of National Council of Educational Research and Training- NCERT at New Delhi that was held in April.

 HRD ministry took this action after a national survey of state-run schools revealed "fear complex" among students about the subject.